titasmallick/BioNotes/11/RAAS_Pathway_Detailed_Notes.md

 - **High Blood Pressure:** Directly inhibits renin release from the JG cells.
 - **Angiotensin II:** Provides short-loop negative feedback by inhibiting further renin release.
-- **Atrial Natriuretic Peptide (ANP):** This is the primary counter-regulatory system.
-When the atria of the heart are stretched by high blood volume, they release ANP, which actively works to lower blood pressure by causing vasodilation and promoting salt and water excretion (natriuresis).
+- **Atrial Natriuretic Peptide (ANP):** This is the primary physiological antagonist to the RAAS.
+Released by atrial myocytes in response to being stretched by high blood volume, ANP acts to lower blood pressure and volume through several mechanisms:
+    1.  **Vasodilation:** It directly relaxes vascular smooth muscle, particularly in the afferent arterioles, while constricting the efferent arterioles.
+This increases GFR.
+    2.  **Inhibition of Renin:** It directly inhibits renin secretion from the juxtaglomerular cells, suppressing the entire RAAS cascade at its source.
+    3.  **Inhibition of Aldosterone:** It acts on the adrenal gland to inhibit aldosterone secretion, reducing sodium reabsorption in the distal tubules and collecting ducts.
+    4.  **Decreased Sodium Reabsorption:** It directly reduces sodium reabsorption in the collecting ducts.
+- **The combined effect is natriuresis (excretion of sodium) and diuresis (excretion of water), which reduces blood volume and pressure, thus counteracting the effects of RAAS.**

 ---

-## VII.
+## VIII.
 Pharmacological Intervention: Targeting the RAAS

 The central role of RAAS in hypertension makes it a prime target for medication.